pypa/packaging.python.org/source/tutorials/packaging-projects.rst

         build-backend = "pdm.pep517.api"

-``build-system.requires`` is a list of packages that are needed to build your package. ``build-system.build-backend`` is the name of Python object that will be used to perform the build.
+``requires`` is a list of packages that are needed to build your package.
+``build-backend`` is the name of Python object that will be used to perform the build.
 See :pep:`517` and :pep:`518` for background and details.

+..
+TODO: Add note to check the tools' documentation for the current snippet?

+.. _configuring metadata:

 Configuring metadata
 ^^^^^^^^^^^^^^^^^^^^